lara264/CSCI4831-final-project/README.md

   -h, --help            show this help message and exit --run-tests           If given, will run model tests.
   --compute-mask COMPUTE_MASK
                         If given, will compute true mask for given image.
-If 'ALL' isgiven, then will compute mask for all images as they are loaded --mask-dir MASK_DIR   Directory containing true foreground masks of images inimage-dir.
+  --mask-dir MASK_DIR   Directory containing true foreground masks of images inimage-dir.
   --image-dir IMAGE_DIR
                         Directory containing pictures of people on a Zoom call.